If you have allergies, GERD or are pregnant, you may have an unwelcome health guest: adult-onset asthma. Learn the facts.

 “Sometimes we’ll see folks who just really slow down and stop exercising and stop exerting themselves,” Hagaman said.
 “They don’t perceive that it’s because their lungs are responding in a negative way.
 They just know they don’t feel well, so they stop doing it.”
 Doctors often use an exercise challenge to diagnose asthma, especially in adults.

-Which people at more at risk for adult-onset asthma?
+Which people are more at risk for adult-onset asthma?

 The following people have greater chances of developing asthma as adults: